Folvin/EA-react-project-team4/README.md

 # What is this project?

-This is a scolastic project for Develhope, realized for didactic purpose. it's a replica of Electronic Arts's website, developed in an agile environment with a team of 4 student using react.
+This is a scolastic project for Develhope, realized for didactic purpose. it's a replica of Electronic Arts website, developed in an agile environment with a team of 4 student using react and typescript.

 # scripts